Conversation Starters: Arranging Furniture for Optimal Social Flow

 Fireplaces, large windows, or statement pieces of artwork can all serve as effective focal points.
 Arrange your seating around these elements, ensuring that they’re the room’s visual centerpiece.
 This makes the space more visually appealing and encourages people to gather and engage with one another.

-See also Small Space Solutions: Modern Living Room Furniture for Compact Homes
+See also 5 Ways to Mix Modern and Traditional Living Room Furniture

 Living room with a reading nook and focal point